E-mail Address

 • raw nuts like pecans, almonds and walnuts

-• olive and grapeseed oils
+• olive and grape seed oils

-Try to increase your antioxidants (which fight inflammation) even if you need to take supplements.
 Another excellent anti-inflammatory food is the acai berry.
 Dr. Nicolas Perricone listed it as one of the Top Super Foods in his book.
 Oprah and many other shows have featured this amazing little berry as well.
-The acai berry is extremely high in antioxidants, (an anti-inflammatory) and when combined with lots of other fruits and vegetables, you have a powerhouse of nutrients helping the body to reduce inflammation.
-Studies reveal that antioxidants may be helpful in fighting cardiovascular disease, cancer and other degenerative diseases.

-C Reactive Protein Inflammation Test
+C-Reactive Protein Test

-There are several tests your doctor can perform to determine the level of the inflammatory process going on in your body.
 First is a test called a C-reactive protein (CRP) blood test, it may or may not be covered by insurance, but it typically is not a very expensive test.
-It is not a routine test but if requested it can be done right along with your cholesterol test.

 The C Reactive Protein inflammation levels can be used as a marker of inflammation in the arteries.
 If you have an elevated level of CRP it is also a good indicator that you may be at risk for a stroke or heart attack.